Documentation forDatabase Performance Analyzer

 • Find out what type of waits are affecting performance, and view detailed information and recommendations about each type of wait

-• Review query and table tuning advisors
+• Review query and table advisors

 • Examine statistics and metrics charts to correlate query wait times with other events